reysmerwvr/chat_nodejs_mongodb/README.md

 * [Twitter Bootstrap] - Great UI boilerplate for modern web apps
 * [Node.js] - Evented I/O for the backend
 * [Express] - Fast node.js network app framework [@tjholowaychuk]
 * [Socket.io] - Featuring The Fastest And Most Reliable Real-Time Engine
-* [jQuery] - Fast, small, and feature-rich JavaScript library

 And of course Node Chat itself is open source with a [public repository][node-chat] on GitHub.